rogervinas/spring-cloud-stream-kafka-confluent-avro-schema-registry/README.md

 Confluent **control-center** is not really needed, but it may be interesting to take a look at its admin console at http://localhost:9021 when running the demo locally.

+We use [`SCHEMA_COMPATIBILITY_LEVEL = none`](docker-compose.yml#L52) but you can play with the other ones as documented in [Confluent Schema Evolution and Compatibility](https://docs.confluent.io/platform/current/schema-registry/avro.html#schema-evolution-and-compatibility).

 ## Implementing the Producer v1

-This producer will send "Sensor" messages in v1 format as specified in [avro/sensor.avsc](producer1/src/main/avro/sensor.avsc):
+This producer will send Sensor messages in v1 format as specified in [producer1/avro/sensor.avsc](producer1/src/main/avro/sensor.avsc):
 ```json
 {
   "namespace" : "com.example",